FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits (2026)

 The risk-based approach

-FATF expects jurisdictions and VASPs to apply a risk-based approach — identify, assess and mitigate ML/TF risk proportionately, not uniform controls applied blindly.
-FATF's own updates indicate only a minority of jurisdictions fully apply the risk-based approach to VASP supervision, so implementation maturity varies widely.
+FATF expects jurisdictions and VASPs to apply a risk-based approach: identify, assess and mitigate ML/TF risk proportionately, rather than applying uniform controls blindly.
+FATF's own updates indicate that only a minority of jurisdictions fully apply the risk-based approach to VASP supervision, so implementation maturity varies widely.
 The principle is global; the practical expectation depends on the supervising jurisdiction.

 Why FATF flags offshore VASPs

-FATF defines an offshore VASP as one created under one jurisdiction's laws (with or without physical presence) serving clients in another, and has highlighted elevated illicit-finance risk where supervision is weak/absent.
+FATF defines an offshore VASP as one created under one jurisdiction's laws (with or without a physical presence) serving clients in another, and has highlighted elevated illicit-finance risk where supervision is weak or absent.
 This ties directly to crypto-company jurisdiction choice: registering somewhere without genuine supervision and substance can increase regulatory and counterparty risk, not reduce it.

 Practical guidance